armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 ## Prerequisites

 1. Review the full set of requirements for Borealis at [System Requirements](https://docs.armory.io/borealis/borealis-requirements/).
-2. Complete the [Get Started with Project Borealis](hhttps://docs.armory.io/borealis/quick-start/borealis-org-get-started/) tasks, which include the following:
+2. If you have already prepared a deployment target for Borealis, skip this step.
+If you have not, complete the [Get Started with Project Borealis](hhttps://docs.armory.io/borealis/quick-start/borealis-org-get-started/) tasks, which include the following:

    - Register for an Armory hosted cloud services account.
 This is the account that you use to log in  to the Armory Cloud Console and the Status UI.
    - Create machine-to-machine client credentials for the Remote Network Agent (RNA), which gets  installed on your deployment target.
    - Prepare your deployment target by installing the RNA.

 3. In the Cloud Console, create machine-to-machine client credentials to use for your GitHub Action service account.
 You can select the pre-configured scope group **Deployments using Spinnaker** or manually select the following:

    - `manage:deploy`